Thursday, July 7, 2011

 Place one of the 2"x2"x7" wooden pieces perpendicular in the corner.
 Keeping this piece flush with the top while leaving a 2" gap at the bottom of the corner, screw 4 screws into the 2"x2" piece.
 Repeat all the way around until you have a square.

-Stack all 5 bases upon each other and top with the lid.
+Stack the remaining four bases upon each other and top with the lid.